jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 * Configuration required to run a local instance of Alfresco suitable for testing
 * A default POM (Project Object Model) XML file that tells Maven what your project depends on

-The SDK defaults to "5.0.c" as the Alfresco version.
-You might want to edit someco-mvn-tutorial-repo/pom.xml and change that to "5.0.d" before you proceed.
+The SDK defaults to "5.0.d" as the Alfresco version.
+If you need to run on a different version, you might want to edit someco-mvn-tutorial-repo/pom.xml and change it before you proceed.

 Let's Run It
 ------------